12 Tasty French-Vietnamese Dishes That Will Blow Your Mind

 Vietnamese Mayo

-Coffee and chocolate always are at the top of my must-buy souvenirs in Vietnam.
+Coffee (and Vietnamese chocolate!) is always at the very top of my list for must-buy souvenirs from Vietnam.

 A glass of Vietnamese coffee

-Traditionally, it’s prepared in a metal phin filter, but today, instant coffee is also popular in Vietnam.
-(Read more in my post about popular Vietnamese coffee brands, from mainstream favorites to local specialty coffee gems).
+Traditionally, it’s brewed in a metal phin filter, though instant coffee is super popular these days.
+(If you want, I wrote a post about popular Vietnamese coffee brands—from mainstream picks to local specialty gems.)

-The most popular coffee drink in Vietnam is Vietnamese iced coffee (Cà phê sữa đá), in which brewed coffee is served with condensed milk and ice.
+The most iconic drink?
+Vietnamese iced coffee (Cà phê sữa đá)—rich coffee mixed with sweetened condensed milk and ice.

 Cà Phê Muối (Vietnamese Salt Coffee)